foxitsoftware/FoxitPDFSDKForWeb-ReactJS-Example/README.md

                 xfaFormAddon,
                 pageTemplateAddon
             ].concat(
-                // text-object addon is disabled on mobile platform UIExtension.PDFViewCtrl.DeviceInfo.isMobile
+                // text-object and form-designer addon is disabled on mobile platform UIExtension.PDFViewCtrl.DeviceInfo.isMobile
                     ? []
-                    : textObjectAddon
+                    : [
+                        textObjectAddon,
+                        formDesignerAddon
+                    ]
             ),
             // other options
         });